HaritFluk/go-auth-test/README.md

 ```
 go run main.go
 ```
-And you will chek in Postman or [Thunder client] in VSCode please typing:
+And you will check in Postman or [Thunder client] in VSCode please typing:
 ```
 localhost:8080/messages
 ```